Andr3yg/ADSI_andreyg/contexto.md

 Andrey: I'm agree with you, i think we have to accept the present and leave the old habits.

 Google Asistant: I wanna know something about you...
-Do you like Java [https://en.wikipedia.org/wiki/Java_%28programming_language%29](Java is...)?
+Do you like Java?

+Andrey: NOOOOOU, what do you say that.
+Java is worst there is.
+Who does use Java in 2021 to kick out from this world?

+Google Asistant: I have Java Code into me :(

+Andrey: I don't love you anymore

+Google Asistant: did you watch and listen to the new BZRP session?

+Andrey: Oh my God, i love BZRP sessions, i'm listening to L-Gante session right now.
+I love this man

+Google Asistant: what is you favorite music gender?

+Andrey: i love pop, long live to Taylor Swift.
+And also i like rap and freestyle.
+I recommend you this perfect song by Taylor: [https://www.youtube.com/watch?v=vv3um0BlygY](Enchanted).